KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 # ComfyUI_Simple_Qwen3-VL-gguf
-Simple Qwen3-VL, Qwen3.5 (and not only) gguf LLM model loader for Comfy-UI.
+Simple gguf LLM Qwen3-VL, Qwen3.5 and others model loader for Comfy-UI.

 # Why need this version?
 This version was created to meet my requirements:
 1. The model must support gguf (gguf models run faster than transformer models).
-2. The model must support the Qwen3-VL multimodal model.
+2. The model must support the Qwen3-VL, Qwen3.5 multimodal model.
 3. After running, the node must be completely cleared from memory, leaving no garbage behind.
 This is important.
 Next come very resource-intensive processes that require ALL the memory.
 (Yes, the model will have to be reloaded every time, but this is better than storing the model as dead weight while heavier tasks suffer from lack of memory and run slower).
+The latest update now includes a mode where the model is not unloaded from VRAM.
 4. No auto-loaded models stored in some unknown location.
 You can use any models you already have (from LM Studio etc).
 Just simply specify their path on the disk.
 For me, this is the most comfortable method.
 5. The node needs to run fast. ~10 seconds is acceptable for me.
 So, for now, only the gguf model can provide this.

-# What's the problem:
+# Correct installation of llama-cpp-python:
-Qwen3-VL support hasn't been added to the standard library, `llama-cpp-python`, which is downloaded via `pip install llama-cpp-python` - this didn't work.
+Qwen3 support hasn't been added to the standard library, `llama-cpp-python`, which is downloaded via `pip install llama-cpp-python` - this didn't work.

-Check the version number of llama-cpp-python you're using.
-I used the version 0.3.17 or latest from **JamePeng** and it supports qwen3.
 The standard version `llama-cpp-python` hasn't been updated for a long time.
 `llama-cpp-python` 0.3.16 last commit on Aug 15, 2025 and it doesn't support qwen3.

-## Workaround (until support is added):
+Check the version number of llama-cpp-python you're using.
+Version 0.3.17 or latest from **JamePeng** supports qwen3-VL.
+Version 0.3.30 or latest supports qwen3.5.

 <details>